The Top SEO Benefits of Podcasting

-The first is in the form of show notes.
-Podcast show notes are one of the best and most underrated ways to acquire organic backlinks.
+The first is in the form of show notes or blog posts.
+Many hosts write blog posts or show note summaries for podcast SEO benefits.
+This is one of the best and most underrated ways to acquire organic backlinks.

 Once published, each podcast always includes a show notes section which describes the nature of the episode, the guest, and any other relevant details.
 In this section, the host will almost always include a blacklink to their guest’s website and social media channels.

 Optimizing Meta Data